 - a hostile work environment.

-That said, the victim of discrimination or harassment is advised to speak with a labor law attorney for guidance before taking any action, including leaving the job.3
+That said, you are advised to speak with a labor law attorney for guidance before taking any action.3

 4. Are there exceptions to at-will employment?